vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/11_brahma-sUtre-nirAkAraH.md

 Besides, the words 'individual soul,' 'mind' and 'ego' do not denote these tanmātras210 themselves, but refer to a person who is the superintending deity of these orders and whose personality is entirely different from the order he superintends.

-[210]: tanmatras here in the sense of the "higher evolutes."
+[210]: tanmātras here in the sense of the "higher evolutes."
 </details>